loneverse/BrainStorm/README.md

 ##### License
 Brainstorm is licensed under the MIT license.
 ##### Contact
-If you have any questions or comments, please contact me at ayubngash7@gmail.com or Send a message on my LinkedIn.
+If you have any questions or comments, please contact me at ayubngash7 @ gmail . com or Send a message on my LinkedIn.

 ![brainstorm2](https://user-images.githubusercontent.com/47101888/220702899-1b121484-f0a8-4119-b0bf-e26959dd30ae.png)
 ![Brainstorm1](https://user-images.githubusercontent.com/47101888/220702907-f6099dd7-2f26-4c15-b6b7-39b10c9a75e5.png)